marciusvinicius/crud-contact-list/README.md

 ### Frontend

 - **Open UI**:
-  - The simplest option is to use a static file server from this directory, for example:
+  - The simplest option is to use a static file server from this directory
+  - Using docker compose:
+    - docker compose up --build

 The UI calls the FastAPI backend at `http://localhost:8000`: